radeklat/issue-watcher/README.md

 # Environment variables

 `GITHUB_USER_NAME`, `GITHUB_PERSONAL_ACCESS_TOKEN`: Set to GitHub user name and [personal access token](https://github.com/settings/tokens) to raise API limit from 60 requests/hour for a host to 5000 requests/hour on that API key.

+`CACHE_INVALIDATION_IN_SECONDS`: Set to number of seconds for invalidating cached data retrieved from HTTP calls.
+Default value is `3600` seconds (1 day).
+Use `0` to disable caching.
+This is useful if you run tests frequently to speed them up and prevent API quota depletion.